X UNIVERSITY English Archive

 Is there a minimum number of English-speaking participants?

 No. There is no minimum-attendee threshold.
-If even one English archive ticket is purchased, we will commission the translation.
+The English archive will be produced for purchasers.

 When will the English archive be available?